Infygo/Kollex-automation/README.md

 ### Installation & Execution
 *Method1* - execution will make the tests to run in both chrome and firefox browser
 - Download / clone the project from Git
-- Import project in IDE of your choice
+- Import project in IDE of your choice - Code is in the Kollex-automation-master/Automation
 - Open testng.xml -> Run as TestNG Suite
 - Open test output folder -> index.html -> to view the Test Results in consolidated manner